Multi-temporal decomposition for elastoplastic ratcheting solids: Introduction

 A key aspect of LATIN is a model order reduction technique (MOR) that avoids a step-by-step solution of the global equilibrium equations.
 For this purpose, a modal decomposition of the state variables is performed, with each mode consisting of the product of a priori unknown spatial and temporal functions.
 This solution strategy can be viewed as a particular case of the proper generalized decomposition (PGD) introduced by \citet{ammar2006} for modeling complex fluids.
 In the PGD framework, the state variables can be separated into a priori unknown functions of space, time, and other parameters such as material properties and boundary conditions.
 Thus, PGD can tackle various computationally demanding problems, including multi-dimensional systems and, in general, problems that involve a large number of degrees of freedom.
 For instance, in close relation to the present study, references \cite{ammar2012,pasquale2021} propose a separation of the time axis into a two-dimensional space.
 We refer the reader to references \cite{chinesta2010,chinesta2011,chinesta2014} for further details and applications of PGD.

 Exploiting the PGD formalism for non-linear models in solid mechanics is a challenging task that has not been fully addressed.
 Indeed, PGD formulations have been mostly limited to linear problems, while the LATIN approach is usually adopted for non-linear models.
-Nonetheless, a few exceptions exist in the literature. \citet{bergheau2016} proposed a single-scale space-time separation of the displacement field and considered the Armstrong-Frederick~\cite{armstrong1966} plasticity model, capturing quasi-periodic behavior for a few loading cycles.
+Nonetheless, a few exceptions exist in the literature. \tB{A single-scale space-time decomposition for geometrically non-linear systems was recently presented in~\citet{arjoune2022}}.
+On the other hand, concerning material non-linearity, \citet{bergheau2016} proposed a single-scale space-time separation of the displacement field and considered the Armstrong-Frederick~\cite{armstrong1966} plasticity model, capturing quasi-periodic behavior for a few loading cycles.
 A similar approach was adopted by \citet{nasri2018} for viscoplastic polycrystals and by~\citet{shirafkan2020} for elastoplastic structures.
 Further, a separation into a small-time scale and a large-time scale for elastoplasticity was presented in the recent work of~\citet{pasquale2023}.

 In the present work, we extend the use of PGD to systems with an arbitrary number of temporal scales and complex cyclic material behavior.
 As a first step, we focus not on the issue of computational time but rather on finding numerical solutions admitting a multi-temporal space-time decomposition for complex systems where the response under periodic loading is not perfectly periodic.
 To this end, we apply the proposed formulation to a kinematic-isotropic hardening plasticity model with ratcheting, where strong cyclic-loading effects are observed.